Table of Contents

 Upper Traps

-The superior is part of the trapezius which runs from the base of the skull and down to the top of the shoulders.
+The upper traps originate from the base of the skull and run down to the top of the shoulders.

 These muscle fibers are responsible for elevating the point of the shoulder.
-Simply put, they help to raise the shoulders up towards your ears.
+Simply put, they help to raise your shoulders up towards your ears.

-The superior fibers also aid with extension of the neck, allowing you to turn your head up to face the sky and lateral flexion of the neck, tipping your head from side to side.
+The upper traps also aid with extension of the neck, allowing you to turn your head up to face the sky and lateral flexion of the neck, which is tipping your head from side to side.

 Middle Traps

-The middle trapezius sits directly beneath the superior fibers and span the width of the upper back and across the shoulders.
+The middle trapezius sits directly beneath your upper traps and spans the width of your upper back and across the shoulders.

-The middle fibers, along with the inferior fibers, perform rotation of the scapula.
+The middle trap fibers, along with the inferior fibers, perform rotation of the scapula.

 Lower Traps

-This happens when doing something such as pushing yourself up from a chair, causing contraction of these muscle fibers.
+This happens when doing something such as pushing yourself up from a chair, causing contraction of the lower traps.
 Essentially, it performs the opposite action to that of the upper traps.

-When these exercises are performed regularly, and with proper form, you may notice postural changes that help to alleviate tightness to the upper back and shoulders.
+When these lower trapezius exercises are performed regularly, and with proper form, you may notice postural changes that help to alleviate tightness to the upper back and shoulders.

 - Farmer’s Carry/Walk